-All students minoring in the Department of East Asian Languages and Civilizations must fulfill a set of Basic Requirements.
-These requirements are to be met within one of three linguistic and cultural concentrations:
+Students minoring in East Asian Languages and Civilizations must select one of three concentrations:

 - Chinese Studies